6. Sarah (Sally) Nuchols

 In an 1886 Blount County newspaper, under the Seaton community news, was the following:

-"There was a wood chopping at Miss Mary Nuchols' Wednesday, after which the young folks spent the night in a social, while the old folks went a hunting.
+"There was a wood chopping at Miss Mary Nuchols' Wednesday, after which the young folks spent the night in a social, while the old folks went hunting.
 They all attempted to cross the tog-log with their eyes shut, and Bill Everett fell off and got his feet wet; he returned to the house and spent the night at the social."

 Previous